“Where is everybody, anyway?” asked Dick.

 “Okay.
 Uh, where’s Daphne?”
 I asked as we headed out of the kitchen.

 “Still playing badminton probably.
 Oh.
 Hello, Mrs. Biddle.”

-She was heading down the hall coming our way, moving quickly along with determined cracks of her walking-stick.
+She was coming down the hall our way, moving quickly along with determined cracks of her walking stick.
 It hadn’t registered with me before, but she was wearing a light-colored dress with winged collars and buttons down the front that somehow made me think she should be on a rubber plantation in Malaya or the Philippines.

 “You two,” she said.
 “What are you up to?”

 “To smoke reefer with Sammy, no doubt.”

 “Let’s hope so,” said Dick.
 “Why don’t you join us?”

 “My goodness,” she said.
 “I haven’t blown gage as we used to call it since the thirties.”